NicklasPedersen/util/README.md

 int is_valid_id_u(char c);
 // allocates (end - start + 1) bytes and copies the source string into the buffer and zero terminates it char *cpy_str_u(char *start, char *end);
+// seeks the length of the file and allocates enough space to load the entire file into char *load_file(char *fname);
 ```